 This course traces the development of the Church from its inception to the end of the 1st century AD.
-Particular attention is given to the growth and development of the early church as recorded in the Book of Acts, the exposition of the Book of Acts, and the historical contexts and themes of the New Testament writings.
-3 credits.
+Particular attention is given to the growth and development of the early church as recorded in the Book of Acts, the exposition of the Book of Acts, and the historical contexts reasoning.
+3 credits